 - Paralysis or weakness in the arms, legs, or both; occurs in about 1 out of 200 people with poliovirus infection.
 This paralysis or weakness can last a lifetime.

 Paralysis is the most severe symptom associated with polio because it can lead to permanent disability and death.
-Between 2 – 5% of children and 15 – 30% of adults who have paralysis from poliovirus infection die, because the virus affects the muscles that help them breathe.
+About 2 – 10% of people who have paralysis from poliovirus infection die, because the virus affects the muscles that help them breathe.

 Even children who seem to fully recover can develop new muscle pain, weakness, or paralysis as adults, 15 to 40 years later.
 This is called post-polio syndrome.